 Reviewed by Bill Murray, Shannon Broderick, & Jody Bonacorsi

 If you’re looking to become a traveling healthcare employee and are wondering “how does traveling nursing work,” you have come to the right place!
-We are proud to work with healthcare professionals and facilities across the nation.
+We are proud to work with healthcare professionals and facilities across the nation and can provide you with many resources in our travel nurse blog.
 We commend you for taking an interest in such an important, respected, rewarding, and exciting career.
 Allow us to further explain why travel nursing embodies these qualities and how we can offer a helping hand with the process of you becoming a traveling nurse.

 Let’s first start by answering the questions of, ‘What is travel nursing and how does it work?’